apache/linkis-website/community/how-to-release.md

 :::

 :::caution Note
 All links to checksums, signatures, and public keys must refer to the main Apache website https://downloads.apache.org/ and should use https://(SSL).
 For example: https://downloads.apache.org/linkis/KEYS

-The DISCLAIMER-WIP disclaimer is currently used, please add this description `As the DISCLAIMER-WIP shows....` to the email.
-If the WIP pending problem is solved later, it can be removed.
-Use of WIP, see https://issues.apache.org/jira/browse/LEGAL-469 for details
 :::

 - To vote in the Linkis community, send an email to: `dev@linkis.apache.org`
-- To vote in the incubator community, send an email to: `general@incubator.apache.org` After Linkis graduates, you only need to vote in the Linkis community

 ### 5.1 Linkis community voting stage